datacommonsorg/docsite/custom_dc/data_cloud.md

 ## Manage your data

 ### Step 1: Upload data files to Google Cloud Storage

+As you are iterating on changes to the source CSV and JSON files, you can re-upload them at any time, either overwriting existing files or creating new folders.
+If you want versioned snapshots, we recommend that you create a new subfolder and store the latest version of the files there.
+If you prefer to simply incrementally update, you can simply overwrite files in a pre-existing folder.
+Creating new subfolders is slower but safer.
+Overwriting files is faster but riskier.

 To upload data using the Cloud Console: